symbioticfi/relay-contracts/README.md

 - **Versioning**: Include a public constant variable for versioning in your contracts (e.g., `uint64 public constant MyExtension_VERSION = 1;`).

-- **Access Control**: Choose an appropriate `AccessManager` based on your needs:
+- **Access Control**: Choose an appropriate `PermissionManager` based on your needs:
-  - `NoAccessManager`: Allows unrestricted access to all functions
+  - `NoPermissionManager`: Allows unrestricted access to all functions
-  - `OwnableAccessManager`: Restricts access to a single owner address
+  - `OzOwnable`: Restricts access to a single owner address
   - `OzAccessControl`: Implements OpenZeppelin-style role-based access control where different roles can be assigned to specific function selectors.
 Roles can be granted and revoked by role admins, with a default admin role that can manage all other roles.
 Roles can be set up by:
     1. Granting roles to addresses using `grantRole(bytes32 role, address account)`
     2. Setting role admins with `_setRoleAdmin(bytes32 role, bytes32 adminRole)`